Matt Vierling Preview, Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.12 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals' 5.12 team ERA ranks 28th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.